korre/android-fab/README.md

 public void addOnFloatingActionButtonPressedListener(OnFloatingActionButtonPressedListener onFloatingActionButtonPressedListener)
 ```

-Attach to a current ABSListView (ListView or GridView) by calling..
+Attach to a current ABSListView (ListView or GridView) for a sweet hide/reveal animation by calling..
 ```
 public void attachToListView(AbsListView listView)
 ```